Bryce-Hart1/finalProject4-25/README.md

-This project was made in collaboration between Bryce Hart (Bryce-Hart1) and Garrett Bateman (GarrettBat) This is a working terminal pacman game!
+This project was made in collaboration between Bryce Hart (Bryce-Hart1) and Garrett Bateman (GarrettBat).

+This is a working terminal pacman game!
 To start, this game works on both windows and mac, in most terminals that support unicode 16 when first running, you will see a 19 row by 21 column grid that represents the map area, with "<" representing the character